Kauthar-Omar/TeamLeeuwenhoek/README.md

 3. **Kheira Lakhdari**

 I am an academia researcher, a university lecturer, and a mobile health developer, from Ain Temouchent, Algeria.
 My principal background is wireless technologies, as I have a PhD in Telecommunication Systems and Networks, I have also AI/ML/DL background mixed with IoT, web and mobile dev ( programming in Java, C++, Python, HTML and CSS, mixed with electronics, sensors and network configuration and management).
-Feel free to connect me via LinkedIn at: https://www.linkedin.com/in/kheira-lakhdari-31814410b or via email at: kirabasma12@gmail.com
+Feel free to connect me via LinkedIn at: https://www.linkedin.com/in/kheira-lakhdari-31814410b

 4. **Adams Habeeb**